INSULATION MYTHS: Four Popular Misconceptions Busted

 Insulation Myth#4: Cathedral Ceilings Can Be Insulated Same as Walls

-Stuffing batts between rafters in a cathedral ceiling and covering them with vapour barrier is common but risky because there’s no place for condensation to escape if it builds up within the roof structure.
+Stuffing batts between rafters in a cathedral ceiling, then covering them with vapour barrier plastic is common but risky because there’s no place for condensation to escape if it builds up within the roof structure.
 And build up it probably will.
 Unlike walls, roofs are more likely to have air leaks that lead to internal condensation and frost during winter.
 That’s why it’s not unusual for water to leak down through cathedral ceilings in spring, as a winter’s worth of frost melts and trickles out.
 Cathedral ceilings insulated with batts need open vent space from eaves to peak to prevent cold weather condensation, or they need to be insulated with spray foam.

 completed cathedral ceiling